deepeshdm/phishr/README.md

  - It utilizes an AI model to predict the maliciousness of the URL.
  - The app checks if the URL is present in the URL reporting database.

-To see how exactly the model works, could you check out the model training repository [here](https://github.com/deepeshdm/Phishing-Attack-Domain-Detection)?

 ## To Run (Locally)

 1. Git clone the project repository on your local system